martinerny/martinerny/README.md

 ## About Me

-- 🌱 I'm currently learning Networking & Programming.
+- 🌱 I'm currently learning about Networking & Programming.
 - 💼 I study at Polhemsskolan.
 - 📫 You can reach me at martinen06@icloud.com.